rosetta-home/ex_wemo/README.md

 `WeMo.Client.start` registers the WeMo library with the `SSDP.Registry`.
 You can pass `WeMo.Client.start` your IP address, or it will attempt to ascertain it by iterating over your network interfaces and using the first non-local ipv4 address it finds.
 The IP is for setting the `CALLBACK` url for the `SOAP` actions.
 Calling `WeMo.Client.start` allows you to wait for the network to be up, especially helpful when dealing with [Nerves](http://nerves-project.org) systems.

-The WeMo library runs a small cowboy server on port `8083` by default, this is overridable via `:wemo, :http_port`, for receiving subscription events from the devices.
+The WeMo library runs a small cowboy server on port `8083` by default, this is overridable via `:ex_wemo, :http_port`, for receiving subscription events from the devices.
 You should see some success and error messages if you ran the interactive terminal session in the installation section.

 Calling `WeMo.register()`, registers your process with the `WeMo.Registry`.
 All events and action results are published over this registry.
 You can handle events using `handle_info({:device, device})` in the process that called `WeMo.register()`.
 Where device is the device state shown below.